-Alison’s debut album, My Heart Can’t Take It was nominated for a San Diego Music Award in 2014.
-Alison produced the album and penned four of the six songs on the album.
-She included several jazz standards from the 1930’s.
-It features her on vocals, ukulele and piano.
+When I make music for grownups, I like to blend a little melancholy jazz vocal with an acoustic sound.
+My debut album, My Heart Can’t Take It was nominated for a San Diego Music Award in 2014.
+I produced the album and penned four of the six songs on the album.
+Several jazz standards are included on the album from the 1930’s.
+It features my vocals, ukulele and piano.
 Released on independent label, Dizzy with a Dame Records.
+The album is available for download on Itunes, Amazon and Spotify.

 “Modern day music that harkens back to yesteryear, circa the 1920’s through the late 1950’s, jazzy as well as beautifully played and sung.
 Centered around Marae’s close mic’d voice and ukulele…it’s Marae’s voice that is the star attraction here.
 There is a melancholy air to the material here, with the title track in particular approaching torch song territory.”
 Bart Mendoza/San Diego Troubadour.